Welcome to Wallingford

 Recent News

-Click here to read Tax Payment Notice. - Damaged Mailbox Claims
+Click here to read full details. - Damaged Mailbox Claims

 If your mailbox was damaged by a Wallingford Snowplow, contact Public Works at 203-294-2105.
 Public Works will install a new mailbox.